bayuraditya/bayuraditya/README.md

 - 👋 Hi, I’m @bayuraditya
-- 👀 I’m interested in all kind of coding stuff
+- 👀 I’m interested web developing
-- 🌱 I’m currently learning java and php
+- 🌱 I’m currently learning PHP and laravel
 - 💞️ I’m looking to collaborate on web developing
-- 📫 How to reach me wa: +6285706264055
+- 📫 How to reach me - wa: +6285706264055

 <!---
 bayuraditya/bayuraditya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.